DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 Note: Never power the Raspberry Pi via the LiPo Battery and the USB port on the Raspberry Pi. **You cannot charge the battery from the 5v USB port on the Raspberry Pi.**

 Now you can plug in your battery first, then your cable that will charge the battery over USB.
 If your battery is well charged, your Pi should start booting.
+Note that if your battery is not well charged and the voltage of your LiPo battery is below 3.75V, then your Raspberry Pi will not turn on.
+If you are charging from USB, then likely you will need to be very paitent as USB will limit the charge rate to 0.1 Amps.

 SSH in and then, as a user, run: